Ben Brading 5 min read

 Enterprise Energy Management (EEM) Systems are designed for businesses with large property portfolios.

-EEM Systems collect data centrally and offer real-time monitoring of gas and electricity consumption across hundreds of properties simultaneously.
+EEM Systems collects data centrally and offers real-time monitoring of gas and electricity consumption across hundreds of properties simultaneously.

-An EEM System enables large businesses to understand, optimise, and budget their energy expenditure.
+An EEM System enables large businesses to understand, optimise, and budget for their energy expenditure.

 The best business energy suppliers offer energy monitoring services to their customers.